UCLALibrary/docker-cantaloupe/README.md

       -e "CANTALOUPE_LOG_APPLICATION_FILEAPPENDER_PATHNAME=/var/log/cantaloupe/cantaloupe.log" \
       --name melon -v /path/to/your/images:/imageroot cantaloupe:5.0.3-0  # or latest version

+You may also pass the `JAVA_OPTS` variable to fine-tune JVM options.
+This will be passed to the `java` command as-is.

 There are, of course, other ways to run Docker without having to supply all these environmental variables on the command line.
 One might want to use a Docker Compose file, Terraform configs, or Kubernetes.

 ### Using Kakadu for JPEG-2000 support